Large eddy simulation of flow in porous media: Analysis of the commutation error of the double-averaged equations: Results

-Since both errors related to filtering near the boundary are mathematically the same as the drag force term, they can be evaluated in the same fashion as \(\vec{F}\).
-The only difference is that filtering has to be conducted in the same domain in which the reference simulation took place.
-This case is named as \textbf{case B}.
-Both \(\vec{F}^b\) and \(C^b\) are directly connected to a decrease of porosity near the edges of the domain (see fig.\ \ref{fig:big_por}).
-This decrease is a result of only a part of the kernel being inside the computational space.
-Since the divergence of the product \(\phi_{VT}\DAvg{\vec{u}}\) is the main term in the continuity equation, a decrease in porosity leads to a forced change of velocity near the boundary.
-This change is not visible in the values of filtered fields when intrinsic averages are used (e.g. velocity distribution in Figure \ref{fig:big_por}), because the average is weighted by the porosity value.
-This provides a more intuitive reason behind the \(\vec{F}^b\) and \(C_b\) fields.
+Both errors related to filtering near the boundary are mathematically the same as the drag force term, so for results set G1-B, they can be evaluated in the same fashion as \(\vec{F}\).
+To capture those errors, filtering has to be conducted in the same domain in which the reference simulation took place.
+Both \(\vec{F}^b\) and \(\Lambda^b\) are connected to a decrease of porosity near the edges of the domain (porosity decreases because only part of the kernel overlaps the computational domain).
+Since the divergence of the product \(\phi\DAvg{\vec{u}}\) is the main term in the continuity equation, a decrease in porosity should lead to a forced change of velocity near the boundary.
+However, since the intrinsic velocity is weighted by the porosity field, it remains similar to the unfiltered distribution, and \(\Lambda^b\) field is required to satisfy the continuity balance.

-Distributions of the computed terms are shown in Figures \ref{fig:fig_Fb} and \ref{fig:big_Cb}.
+Distributions of the computed terms are shown in Figures~\ref{fig:fig_Fb} and \ref{fig:big_Cb}.
 The largest values of the sources are located near the inlet and outlet of the domain, consistently with the intuitive interpretation provided above.
-The residual of the DANS equations is also evaluated in this study and presented in the table \ref{tab:error_table}.
-The \(e_{\text{con}}\) value is the absolute imbalance of the continuity equation normalised by the maximum of \(|\partial \phi_{VT} \DAvg{u_i}/\partial x_i|\).
+The residual of the DANS equations is also evaluated in this study and presented in Table~\ref{tab:error_table}.
+The \(e_{\text{con}}\) value is the absolute imbalance of the continuity equation normalised by the maximum of \(|\partial \phi\DAvg{u_i}/\partial x_i|\).
 The errors are comparable to the previous case, signifying a proper resolution of both source terms.

-These results also substantiate our observations, related to possible treatment of non-solid boundaries of the domain, described in section \ref{s:comm_err}, in the solver implementing DANS equations.
-Since the velocity can be prescribed properly at the inlet (velocity distribution is shown in fig. \ref{fig:big_vel}), there is no reason to assign values of porosity smaller than 1 near non-solid or non-permeable boundaries.
-Therefore, this decrease in the computed value of porosity (Figure \ref{fig:big_por}) can be deemed artificial and such solver should not require \(F^b\) and \(C^b\) terms to reproduce explicitly filtered results.
+These results also substantiate our observations, related to the possible treatment of non-solid boundaries of the domain in the solver implementing DANS equations, described in Section~\ref{s:comm_err}.
+Since the velocity can be prescribed properly at the inlet (the same boundary condition could be used as for the unfiltered field), there is no reason to assign values of porosity smaller than 1 near non-solid or non-permeable boundaries.
+Therefore, this decrease in the computed value of porosity can be deemed artificial and such a solver should not require \(F^b\) and \(C^b\) terms to reproduce explicitly filtered results.